jeffotoni/quick/example/file.server/README.md

 ## 📦 Files Server in Quick ![Quick Logo](/quick.png)

-#### 📌 What is Static Files?
-**`Static files`** are files that are served as-is to the client without any server-side processing.
-These files include HTML, CSS, JavaScript, images, and other assets that are not generated dynamically by the server.
-Using static files allows you to build efficient and fast web applications.
+#### 📂 STATIC FILES
+🔹 How It Works

+1. The server listens for HTTP requests targeting static file paths.
+2. If a requested file exists in the configured directory, the server reads and returns the file as a response.
+3. MIME types are automatically determined based on the file extension.

+:zap: Key Features
+- Efficient handling: Serves files directly without additional processing.
+- MIME type detection: Automatically identifies file types for proper rendering.
+- Caching support: Can be configured to improve performance via HTTP headers.
+- Directory listing: (Optional) Allows browsing available static files.

+:warning: Security Considerations
+- Restrict access to sensitive files (.env, .git, etc.).
+- Configure CORS policies when necessary.
+- Use a Content Security Policy (CSP) to mitigate XSS risks.

-### Serving Static Files with Quick Framework
+#### Serving Static Files with Quick Framework

-This example sets up a basic web server that serves static files, such as HTML, CSS, or JavaScript, using the Quick framework.
+This example sets up a basic web server that serves static files, such as HTML, CSS, or JavaScript.

 ```go
     // Create a new Quick server instance